Simsbury Farms Women’s Golf Association

 Maximum Number of Strokes: Pick up when max is reached.

-The Maximum Numbers of Strokes you are allowed in the 18 Hole League is 10.
-If you are not yet on the green after 8 strokes, you must pick up your ball and place it at the front of the green and putt no more than twice.
-Record a 10* on your scorecard.
+The Maximum Numbers of Strokes you are allowed in both the 9 & 18 Hole League is 10**.
+Once you reach that number, pick up your ball and record a 10* on your score card .

-Players recording a 10* or 11* are eligible for weekly tournament prizes and should add the 10 or 11 into their total score just the same as any other hole score.
+Players recording a 10* are eligible for weekly tournament prizes and should add the 10 into their total score just the same as any other hole score.

 In order to keep play moving, all members of the group are expected to make sure that this maximum stroke rule is followed and to speak up and remind fellow golfers if they forget.